 3. Rockin' the River

-During June and July, Fort Worth is hotter than a two dollar pistol.
-The solution: Rockin’ the River, a summer-long free concert series that combines the thrill of live music with the relaxation of floating the river.
+During June and July, Fort Worth is hotter than a two-dollar pistol.
+The solution: Rockin' the River, a summer-long free concert series that combines the thrill of live music with the relaxation of floating the river.
 Bands play on a stage that hangs over the water, while the audience cools down and cheers on from the comfort of the Trinity.
 At night, folks take to the grassy banks.
 Tubes, coolers, and food are rented or sold on-site.
 Just bring your shorts or cut the legs off of those jeans.
-Rockin’ River is the cool alternative to the typical sweaty, heat-stroke-inducing summer music festivals.
+Rockin' River is the cool alternative to the typical sweaty, heat-stroke-inducing summer music festivals.

 2. Fort Worth Botanic Gardens

+You probably didn't think Fort Worth nature was anything to write home about, but these botanical gardens are worth the visit.
 Fort Worth is a city that constantly integrates nature with entertainment.
 The Fort Worth Botanic Gardens feature 115 acres of curated foliage.
 In all, the site boasts 23 separate gardens that offer 23 unique experiences.
 The Japanese Garden evokes the elegant, yet simple beauty of the naturalistic Japanese countryside, while the Lower Rose Garden takes visitors on a rose-tinted walk inspired by long French and Italian gardens.
 With over 2,500 plants and multiple secluded picnic spots, this is a go-to destination for the Fort Worth romantic.

 1. Forth Worth Zoo

 In the heated sibling rivalry between Dallas and Fort Worth, the Fort Worth Zoo is a stand-out winner.
-Not only does the Fort Worth Zoo feature some 5,000 species of animals, including Asian Elephants, Black Rhinos, Grant’s Zebras and African lions, but the zoo basically doubles as a theme park with its own mini-water park, carousel, petting zoo, suspension bridge, rock-climbing wall and shooting range.
+Not only does the Fort Worth Zoo feature some 5,000 species of animals, including Asian Elephants, Black Rhinos, Grant's Zebras, and African lions, but the zoo basically doubles as a theme park with its own mini-water park, carousel, petting zoo, suspension bridge, rock-climbing wall and shooting range.